jupyter-book/workshop-template/content/lessons/6_pdfoverview.md

 This lesson provides an overview the PDF output capabalities of the Jupyter Book 2 and MyST ecosystem, accompanied by exercises to get you started creating your own PDF output (with Typst) using two different templates.
 The following pages:

 1. introduce document generation with MyST (including an explanation of templates),
-2. present an overview and comparison of PDF generation with Typst and LaTeX,
+2. present an overview and comparison of PDF generation with Typst and LaTeX, and
-3. provide exercises to generate a PDF with a Typst template, both locally and using GitHub Actions, and
+3. provide exercises to generate a PDF with a Typst template, both locally and using GitHub Actions.
-4. give additional insight into the Typst template and how to customize your book.